 Nudge Theory: The Covert Crafts of Influence and Ethical Quandaries

 Nestled between the orchestrations of daily life and the subtleties of human psyche lies an artful dance of influence known as nudge theory.
-A psychological strategy that governments and organizations use among the shaded corridors of policy-making, nudging seeks to subtly modify and book people’s decisions without veering towards overt force.
-Yet, concealed within its seemingly benign intent are deeply striking ethical questions that echo through the corridors of power and into the lives of unsuspected millions.
+A psychological strategy that governments and organizations wield amidst the shaded corridors of policy-making, nudging seeks to subtly modify and guide people’s decisions without veering towards overt force.
+Yet, hidden within its seemingly benign intent are deeply striking ethical questions that echo through the corridors of power and into the lives of unsuspected millions.

 START MOTION MEDIA: Popular